The psychological impact of large or protruding ears can be devastating.

 Unlike most other plastic surgeries, the earlier children’s ears are corrected the better.
 Dr Hunt encourages you to book a consultation for your child as soon as possible, once they turn six.

-Your child is in the very best hands with Dr Hunt – he’s not only Supervisor of Plastic Surgery Training and a Consultant Surgeon at Sydney Children’s Hospital, but he’s also got three young daughters of his own (and one on the way!)
+Your child is in the very best hands with Dr Hunt – he’s not only Supervisor of Plastic Surgery Training and a Consultant Surgeon at Sydney Children’s Hospital, but he’s also got four young daughters of his own.
 He’ll ensure your child feels safe, comfortable and is thrilled with the final result.

 Real Patient Results